 Classification:Drawing and Watercolour

-Credit:Presented by the Contemporary Art Society, with a contribution from the Rootstein Hopkins Foundation, 2021/22
+Credit:Presented by the Contemporary Art Society, with support from Lakeland Arts, 2021/22

 This image may be shared and re-used under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives licence (CC BY-NC-ND).
 Any further use will need to be cleared directly with the rights holder.